ElasticSearch Interview Questions And Answers

 After Tokenizer ends the process of data, the same is carried by Filter.

 Certain types of Filters available in ElasticSearch 1.10, are.

 GEOHASH CELL FILTER

 What are the advantages of Elasticsearch?

-- Elasticsearch is Near Real Time (NRT), in other words after one second the added document is searchable in this engine.
+- Elasticsearch is Near Real Time (NRT), making it searchable on engine.

-- Elasticsearch cluster is distributed, which makes it easy to scale and integrate in any big organizations.
+- Elasticsearch cluster is distributed, scalable and easy to integrate.

-- Elasticsearch REST uses JSON objects as responses, which makes it possible to invoke the Elasticsearch server with a large number of different programming languages.
+- Elasticsearch REST uses JSON objects, making it to invoke the Elasticsearch server along with different programming languages.

-- Elasticsearch supports almost every document type except those that do not support text rendering.
+- Elasticsearch supports every document type except text rendering.